-Like fats, carbs often get a bad rep, however it’s important to understand that we need carbs for energy.
-The problem comes when we start to consume more fats that the body needs.
+Like fats, carbs often get a bad rep, however, it’s important to understand that we need carbs for energy.
+The problem comes when we start to consume more fats than the body needs.
 When this happens, the body decides to store the excess carbs as fats and that’s why so many people then find themselves battling with belly fat.

 Monitor your stress levels

 We live in an increasingly fast-paced world thus stress has become a normal part of our daily lives.
 However, the concern raises when that stress becomes chronic and elevates cortisol levels.
-This then increases the risk of heart disease, depression, diabetes and dementia.
-Furthermore, heightened cortisol levels also increase stress-eating and it encourages the storage of fat in the abdominal area.
+This then increases the risk of heart disease, depression, diabetes, and dementia.
+Furthermore, heightened cortisol levels also increase stress-eating and encourage the storage of fat in the abdominal area.

 Aside from losing belly fat, finding healthy and effective ways to manage your stress levels will also protect your overall health.
 This includes practicing yoga, meditation, and gardening.

 Granted, what you choose to eat can affect your health and body.
 Yet, the most important aspect will always be how active your lifestyle is.

 - Stop relying on crunches: When it comes to exercises targeting abdominal fat, a lot of people believe that a hundred crunches a day is the perfect solution.
 Unfortunately, this is not the case.
 Whilst crunches are a good exercise, they don’t guarantee the loss of belly fat.
 Crunches help build stomach muscles, but they don’t burn belly fat, thus relying solely on those 100 daily crunches will not get you the results you’re looking for (7).